Books

 The SpecialQuest Multimedia Training Library supports the inclusion of young children with disabilities birth–five and their families, in early care and education settings.
 The SpecialQuest materials and approach have been used nationwide, refined over a period of ten years, and have been shown to create and sustain change.
 Materials on this website are provided at no cost with funding from the Office of Head Start.

 Transitions are the times when children change from one activity to another.
 Young children sometimes react to transitions by engaging in challenging behaviors.
 Consistent classroom routines may help, but young children can still find transitions difficult.
 Good planning helps teachers smooth the way.
-Also in Spanish and Polish.

 This training session includes handouts, videos, presentations and scripts used in the SpecialQuest Inclusion Training.
 Session activities provide an opportunity for participants to consider specific strategies to promote best practices before, during, and after a child’s transition at age three.

 This workbook was created by parents and early intervention and school personnel.
 It guides Illinois families through their child’s transition from Early Intervention Program services.
 This online booklet is designed to help parents with setting goals, sharing information with professionals, understanding the evaluation process, and preparing for the first Individualized Education Program (IEP) meeting.
-Also in Spanish.
 A three-part video series and an FAQ video are also available to supplement this workbook.

 This tip sheet from the Early Childhood Technical Assistance Center provides guidance for families as they journey through the transition process from early intervention to preschool special education services.